vibbits/snpeffect/README.md

 - PolyPhen prediction of effect mutation (7 cols)
 - UniProt ID of protein sequence used by PolyPhen and position mutation in this sequence (2 cols)

-SEQANALreport_compact.tab contains a subset of the data in SEQANALreport.tab.
-It contains one row for each chromosome location and amino acid change.

 ## SNPpipeline report